 So, these five tips and tricks are going to help you plan the position of your glazing elements effectively:

 Tip #1: Invest in a compass

 Did you know that energy demand can fluctuate by up to 100 percent depending on which way your building faces?
 No?
-Well, not many people do, but it’s very important to be aware of this, as it will have a big impact on the type of windows you choose.
+Well, not many of us do, but it’s very important to be aware of this, as it will have a big impact on the type of windows you choose.
 For those facing south, east, or west, you ought to utilise solar heat.
 This means installing modern double or triple-glazed energy efficient windows that have a lower u-value and a higher g-value, and outfitting them with external sun or roller blinds to stop your home from overheating in summer.
 Properties with north-facing facades, on the other hand, should opt for maximum insulation and look for the lowest possible u-value.
 Following these rules will help to create an optimally heated indoor environment, thus lowering your energy bills and outlay.

 Tip #2: Don’t be afraid to experiment with different shapes and sizes

 Once you’ve worked out which direction your windows or doors face or will face, you can start thinking about the shapes and sizes that you want.
 Mixing these up is a great way to create visual interest, so don’t be afraid to experiment – you can be as artistic and creative as you like.
 If you want to take a tip from the professionals, act like architects do and play around with voids and solid spaces in your walls to find what appeals to the eye.
 Rectilinear, curvilinear, and custom shaped can all work well, so long as they enhance the view and complement your aesthetic.